Quick Questions? Email Us

 Understanding the Aer Lingus Infant Policy

-Aer Lingus gives parents two main options:
+Aer Lingus offers two main travel options for infants:

 Minimum Age for Infants to Fly

-• Premature babies may need medical clearance
+• Premature babies may require medical clearance

-• Very young infants should travel only if medically safe
+• Very young infants should only travel if medically safe

-Lap Infant Rules on Aer Lingus
+Lap Infant Travel Rules

 What Is a Lap Infant?